ramstorm/midicloro/README.md

 ## Supported USB MIDI devices
-Devices stated to be class compliant or known to be working in Linux will probably work with MIDIcloro on a Raspberry Pi.
+Devices stated to be class compliant or known to be working in Linux will probably work.
 Please contact me if you find a working/non-working device not listed here and I will update the list.

 Known working devices: